 - Leaving the IP on high heat, add the mushroom and cook, stirring occasionally, until the are starting to turn golden brown, about 4 - 5 minutes.
 Transfer to a bowl and set aside.

-- Press CANCEL and then add back into the pot the seared beef, as well as the beer, stock, onion quarters, garlic, Worcestershire sauce, mustard, thyme and bay leaf and mix together.
+- Press CANCEL and then add back into the pot the seared beef, as well as the beer, stock, onion quarters, garlic, Worcestershire sauce, mustard, thyme, bay leaf and salt and mix together.

 - Secure the lid and push the Pressure Release to Sealing.
 Select the MEAT/STEW or PRESSURE COOK setting and set the cooking time for 30 minutes at high pressure.